hpi-swa-lab/qinoq/README.md

 - `onInteractiveScrollChange(scrollPosition)` when the scrollPosition in the interactive is changed
 - `onSequenceEnter` is always called when the sequence is now drawn and was previously not drawn.
 Note that this may also happen when the user scrolls backwards
 - `onSequenceLeave` is called whenever the sequence was previously drawn but is no longer drawn

+## Bundling

+Interactives can be bundled as any other morph in `lively.next`.
+However, there is one catch that one needs to be aware of:
+If an Interctive was resized, **one needs to scroll through the whole interactive once before bundling**.
+Otherwise, not all sequences are updated with the correct extent and the bundled interactive will look off.